ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificates attesting to IP addresses {{?I-D.ietf-acme-ip}} and STIR certificates attesting to telephone numbers {{?I-D.ietf-acme-telephone}}.

+ACME can also be used to automate some aspects of certificate management even where non-automated processes are still needed.
+For example, the external account binding feature (see {{external-account-binding}}) can be used to associate authorizations with an account that were not validated through the ACME authorization process.
+This allows ACME to address issuance scenarios that cannot yet be fully automated, such as the issuance of Extended Validation certificates.

 # Deployment Model and Operator Experience